hyperspy/hyperspy/doc/user_guide/model.rst

   while nonlinear optimization uses an iterative approach and therefore relies on the initial values of the parameters.
-- it is fast, because i) in favorable situations, the signal can be fitted in a vectorized fashion, `i. e.` the signal is fitted in a single run instead of iterating over the navigation dimension; ii) it is not iterative, `i. e.` it does the calculation only one time instead of 10-100 iterations, depending on fast the non-linear optimizer will converge.
+- it is fast, because i) in favorable situations, the signal can be fitted in a vectorized fashion, i.e. the signal is fitted in a single run instead of iterating over the navigation dimension; ii) it is not iterative, `i.e.` it does the calculation only one time instead of 10-100 iterations, depending on how quickly the non-linear optimizer will converge.

 However, linear fitting can *only* fit linear models and will not be able to fit parameters which vary *non-linearly*.